Synthetixio/synthetix/docs/contracts/SupplySchedule.md

 ### `schedules`

 An array holding the SNX minting schedule.
-This is initialised according to the schedule given in the [desription above](#description). `schedules[0]` is taken as the first year Synthetix operated, with the initial 100 million tokens already minted in this period, and `schedules[6]` being one past the end, with its `totalSupply` set to 0, which allows minting any left over supply from `schedules[5]`.
+This is initialised according to the schedule given in the [description above](#description). `schedules[0]` is taken as the first year Synthetix operated, with the initial 100 million tokens already minted in this period, and `schedules[6]` being one past the end, with its `totalSupply` set to 0, which allows minting any left over supply from `schedules[5]`.

 **Type:** `ScheduleData[INFLATION_SCHEDULES_LENGTH] public`